Uranium as a Water Contaminant

 Public Health Concerns

-The optimum treatment technology for uranium contamination depends on the water properties, as water properties such as pH, and oxygen and carbon dioxide content impact the level of contamination and the chemical form of uranium in the water.
-Identification of the best treatment process by analyzing water test data is problematic; it is best to perform a pilot study.
+The optimum method to remove uranium from water depends on the water properties, as water properties such as pH, oxygen and carbon dioxide content impact the level of contamination and the chemical form of uranium in the water.
+Identification of the best process for uranium removal from water by analyzing water test data is problematic; it is best to perform a pilot study.

 WETS has many years of experience in treating radionuclides such as uranium.
-Our pilot study for uranium removal typically looks at ion exchange, reverse osmosis, activated alumina adsorption, and coagulation/filtration methods for treating uranium.
-Our solutions are unique for each plant as we do not offer an off-the-shelf product.
+Our pilot study for uranium removal from water typically looks at ion exchange, reverse osmosis, activated alumina adsorption, and coagulation/filtration methods for treating uranium.
+Our solutions for uranium removal from drinking water are unique for each plant as we do not offer an off-the-shelf product.